Menu

 • the risk of serious injury from the conduct in question

-The force that is being consented to must be within reasonable limits, and not meant to cause serious injury.
-So, if someone purposefully tries to injure a sport opponent, they cannot claim that the other person consented to the risk.
+The force that is being consented to must be within reasonable limits.
+If someone purposefully tries to injure a sport opponent, they cannot claim that the other person consented to the risk.

 Consent cannot be forced or coerced.
-It is not consent if an assault victim merely goes along with something - a fist-fight, for example - in which they feel there is no practical choice to "opt out."
-The consent must be given freely, with a full understanding of the risks involved.
+It is not consent if an assault victim merely goes along with something, such as a fistfight, in which they feel there is no practical choice to opt out.
+The consent must be given freely and with a full understanding of the risks involved.

 Defences to an Assault Charge